jundalisay/spblist/content/en/research/ancient/babylonian/gilgamesh/tablet-1.md

 ---

-OF THE TYRANNY OF GILGAMISH, AND THE CREATION OF ENKIDU.
+THE TYRANNY OF GILGAMISH, AND THE CREATION OF ENKIDU.

 THE FIRST TABLET
-OF THE TYRANNY OF GILGAMISH, AND THE CREATION OF ENKIDU.

 Column I.

 (The Argument).

 1He who (the heart of) all matters hath proven let him [teach] the nation, [He who all] knowledge possesseth, therein shall he [school] all the people, [He shall his wisdom impart (?)] and (so) shall they ]share it] together.

-[Gilgamish(?)]
-2—he was the [Master] of wisdom, with [knowledge of all things, 5.He ’twas discovered the secret concealed . . . . . . . . .
+Gilgamesh] 2—he was the [Master] of wisdom, with [knowledge of all things,

+5.He ’twas discovered the secret concealed . . . . . . . . .

 (Aye), handed down the tradition relating to (things) prediluvian, Went on a journey afar, (all) aweary and [worn with his toiling(?)], 10.[Graved] on a table of stone all the travail.